This post may contain affiliate links. Please see my disclosure policy for details.

 Despite them being private vehicles, they’re relatively cheap and it’s rare to be ripped off in North East.

 To read about where to stay, eat and play in the city of Shillong, click here.

-Again, if you don’t have your own transport, you can access this by sharing car.
+Again, if you don’t have your own transport, you can access this by sharing a car.
 Or, hire a private one between you for 3000 rupees.
-It sounds a lot but between 4/5 of you it’s pretty reasonable.
+It sounds a lot but between 4/5 of you, it’s pretty reasonable.

 Here’s a picture from a fellow traveller friend of mine Thanveer, the boat looks like it’s floating!
 Check out his Instagram here.